-A payment plan is available to pay tuition and fees in installments.
-The payment plan is administered by Nelnet Campus Commerce.
-To sign-up for the payment plan, log into CUNYfirst > HR Campus Solutions > Self Service > Student Center and under the Finance tab select "Enroll/Manage Payment Plan" then follow the prompts to sign-up for the plan.
+Payment plans are available to pay tuition and fees in installments.
+Payment plans are administered by Nelnet Campus Commerce.
+To sign-up for a payment plan, log in to CUNYfirst > HR Campus Solutions > Self Service > Student Center and under the Finance tab select "Enroll/Manage Payment Plan" then follow the prompts to signup for the plan.

-The enrollment Fee is \$25 and you can link your payments to your checking/savings account via eCheck, which will automatically deduct from your account on a schedule or you can link your payments to a credit or debit card (American Express, Discover, Visa and MasterCard).
+The enrollment fee is \$25 and you can link your payments to your checking/savings account via eCheck, which will automatically deduct from your account on a schedule or you can link your payments to a credit or debit card (American Express, Discover, Visa and MasterCard).
 Students who pay with a credit or debit card will be charged a 2.65% service fee in addition to the enrollment fee.